NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 ## About

-This plugin helps you deal with tasks in the open document in the Editor.
-Major functions:
+The Task Automation plugin brings NotePlan task management to the next level.
+Invoke the plugin from anywhere in the open note using `CMD-J` (or typing slash in the Editor) and choosing one of the commands mentioned below.

+## Major Task Automation functions:

-- Find and change overdue task dates to >today
+- Find and change overdue task dates to >today (or rescheduled to a date in the future)
-- Process ">date+" tags (e.g. if you entered >2020-01-01+ on a task somewhere in your notes, and today is that day or greater, the task gets converted to a >today and shows up in your daily references, and /autotimeblocking if you use it)
 - Sorting tasks (by various task fields or simply bringing tasks to the top of the note)
 - Marking all tasks complete (or incomplete)
 - Copying tags/mentions from previous lines when doing multiple task entry
+- Process ">date+" tags (e.g. if you entered >2020-01-01+ on a task somewhere in your notes, and today is that day or greater, the task gets converted to a >today and shows up in your daily references, and /autotimeblocking if you use it)

+## Overdue Tasks: Overview

+In NotePlan, you can create tasks in any document and tag them with a `>date`, e.g.
+  `* Do something on New Year's Day >2023-01-01`
+The `>date` in a task line is a ***due date*** (some people call it a "***do*** date") If you open up your daily note (Calendar Note) on that particular day, you will see a reference to that task in your "References" section at the top of the Daily Note.
+But once that day is gone, you'll not see any references to that item again. @EduardMe designed the product this way, [stating](https://help.noteplan.co/article/52-part-2-tasks-events-and-reminders):
+> Tasks do not automatically "roll over" in NotePlan, and this is intentional.
+The added bit of manual work forces you to reconsider each open point and prevents building up a massive list of tasks.
+If you remember to do that work every day and check those items, then bully for you. :) But for the rest of us, we need a little help making sure things don't get lost in the abyss of days gone by.
+That's where

-## Overdue Tasks
+## Overdue Tasks: Commands

 ### Command `/Review overdue tasks (by Note)`

-Find all overdue tasks (tasks which have a >date earlier than yesterday, and change those tasks to have a [>today](https://help.noteplan.co/article/139-workflow-for-daily-recurring-tasks-using-today) tag.
+Find all overdue tasks (tasks which have a >date earlier than yesterday, and (by default) change those tasks to have a [>today](https://help.noteplan.co/article/139-workflow-for-daily-recurring-tasks-using-today) tag.
 After that tag is applied, the task will show up in References of your Daily Note until the task is marked complete).
+Optionally, you can:

+- set all tasks in a note to be due at a certain date in the future, or
+- select an individual task to make a specific date change edit to that one task

 ### Command `/Review overdue tasks (by Task)`